c-ares/c-ares/README.md

 * If you intend to distribute an already compiled c-ares library you **MUST** also distribute along with it the generated `ares_build.h` which has been used to compile it.
-Otherwise the library will be of no use for the users of the library that you have built.
+Otherwise, the library will be of no use for the users of the library that you have built.
 It is **your** responsibility to provide this file.
 No one at the c-ares project can know how you have built the library.